eleda77/eleda77.github.io/docs/vocab_list.md

 **exogenous** - relating to or developing from external factors; relating to an external group or society

 **expropriate** - take away (property) from its owner; dispossess (someone) of property

+**exurb** - a district outside a city, especially a prosperous area beyond the suburbs

 **eyot (also ait)** - a small island in a river